 Sequence queries are performed in the sequence definition database.
-Click 'Sequence query' from the contents page.
+Click 'Single sequence' query from the contents page.

 Paste your sequence in to the box - there is no need to trim.
-Normally, you can leave the locus setting on 'All loci' - the software should identify the correct locus based on your sequence.
-Sometimes, it may be quicker, however, to select the specific locus or scheme (e.g. MLST) that a locus belongs to.
+Often, you can leave the locus setting on 'All loci' - the software should identify the correct locus based on your sequence.
+Sometimes, especially in databases with a large number of defined loci, it may be quicker, however, to select the specific locus or scheme (e.g. MLST) that a locus belongs to.